 - SEC Materials

 - Materials Relating to Structured Certificates of Deposit

 - 3/8/2022 – FINRA Releases Notice on Complex Products and Options

 On March 8, 2022, FINRA issued Regulatory Notice 22-08 (Complex Products and Options).
 The Notice is FINRA’s most significant statement on sales of complex products since 2012.

 - 7/19/2021 - FINRA Expands Scope of Filing Requirements

-FINRA has adopted changes to FINRA Rules 5122 (Private Placements of Securities Issued by Members) and 5123 (Private Placements of Securities) to require members to file retail communications that promote or recommend private placement offerings that are subject to those rules’ filing requirements.
+FINRA has adopted changes to FINRA Rules 5122 (Private Placements of Securities Issued by Members) and 5123 (Private Placements of Securities) requiring members to file retail communications which promote or recommend private placement offerings subject to the Rules’ filing requirements.